 |Lessons||Engage with influencers over opponents; make friends while the sun shines and identify your key stakeholders; invest in saying who you are are rather than saying who you are not; fail to prepare, prepare to fail.|

 Background to our Pilot Solidarity Playbook Case Studies

-This case study is one of five that reviews best practices, challenges, and lessons learned for both ICSO internal mechanisms and coalition responses to scrutiny and attacks.
+This case study is one of six that reviews best practices, challenges, and lessons learned for both ICSO internal mechanisms and coalition responses to scrutiny and attacks.
 They show positive outcomes and new practices that were initially triggered by an undue threat or attack.

 Written by Sarah Pugh and Deborah Doane, these case studies first appeared in an In-house study called “Solidarity in Times of Scrutiny” presented at the International Civic Forum in Addis Ababa in October 2019.

 Thanks go to our case study partners for making their learnings available to a larger readership.

 The presented case studies reflect the status of when they were first written up in October 2019.
 Naturally, the political situation as well as the organisations’ and coalitions’ learnings have since evolved and are constantly evolving.